devster/plugins-web-sublime-text/README.md

 ### SublimeLinter - Real-Time Syntax Checking

 SublimeLinter uses the ‘php -l’ command behind the screens – PHP’s built-in linter, and is simply reporting back exactly what the PHP runtime thinks is wrong.

+### Nettuts+ Fetch - Fetch remote files easily

+Fetch latest version of remote files and zip packages.

+* Just type `fetch` in the command panel (ctrl+shift+p) and select "Fetch: Manage remote files" to add your remote files.
+* And now you can use the command Fetch.
+It will show you the list of files/packages to grab.

+When you fetch a single file, the content of this file will be copied there your cursior is.

+You can use this starting list of files [Nettuts+ Fetch base file] (https://github.com/devster/nettuts-fetch-base)

+### AdvancedNewFile - Lightning Fast Folder and File Creation

+Just hit `ctrl+alt+n` and see what happening

+### PlainTasks - Pretty Task Management

+See Nettuts video for more infos! -> https://tutsplus.com/lesson/pretty-task-management/

+### HTTP Requester

+Just copy an url and type `ctrl+alt+r`